 About the Campus Food Pantry

+The only requirement to use the Campus Food Pantry is that the user must be a currently enrolled student who is experiencing food insecurity.
 The Campus Food Pantry trusts that students will use the food pantry only when they have a need for this resource.
 We understand that some students who use the Campus Food Pantry will have a chronic need for food while other students may only have a temporary need that may not be reflected in a financial statement.

-Current Campus Food Pantry Users
+New Campus Food Pantry Users

 Ways to Support the Campus Food Pantry